Fellowship Program Director: Dr. Jamie Rappaport, MD, FRCSC

 This can also be a one-year fellowship following successful completion of the Head and Neck Fellowship.

-The head and neck oncology service at McGill is divided between the Jewish General Hospital and the McGill University Health Center that includes the Montreal General and the Royal Victoria Hospitals.
-The Head and Neck and Microvascular Reconstruction fellow will spend time both at the Jewish General Hospital and the McGill University Health Centre.
+The Head and Neck Oncology service at McGill is divided between the Jewish General Hospital and the McGill University Health Center.
+The Head and Neck and Microvascular Reconstruction fellow will be based at the Jewish General Hospital, but also work at the McGill University Health Centre.
 He/she may go to any site as need be for special events.
-During the two fellowship years, the fellow will be accountable to the site director for his/her activities that are clearly outlined below and the Director of Head and Neck Oncology at McGill.
+During the two fellowship years, the fellow will be accountable to the Head and Neck fellowship directors.

 The fellow is expected to be an asset to the program and become heavily involved in teaching residents and students during all their daily clinical activities.
 In addition, the fellow should expect to be involved in teaching in the operating room and to assist residents.
-The fellow will not compete with residents, but rather will be involved at a level suitable to his training.
+The fellow will not compete with residents, but rather will be involved at a level suitable to his/her training.
 This means more active participation in difficult or revision cases that are unsuitable for chief residents and more of a teaching role in cases that are in fact suitable for resident training.
 In addition, the fellow is expected to be actively involved in teaching and role modeling in all of the seven CanMEDS roles; medical expert, communicator, collaborator, manager, health advocate, scholar and professional.
-During the two-year fellowship, the fellow must produce at least two research projects that are suitable for presentation either at the Canadian Society of Otolaryngology Annual Meeting in the late spring, or at the American Academy of Otolaryngology meeting in the fall.
+During the two-year fellowship, the fellow must produce at least two research projects that are suitable for presentation either at the Canadian Society of Otolaryngology Annual Meeting or at the American Head and Neck Society Meeting.
 These papers will jointly be submitted for publication in the associated journal.

-- Academic half day: The academic half day is held every Tuesday afternoon from 3:00 to 6:00 p.m.
-The fellow is expected to teach at least 2 of these academic half days.
+Academic Half Day: The fellow is expected to teach at least 2 ENT resident academic half days.
 He/she may be requested to provide additional small teaching sessions to the residents as requested.

-- Grand rounds: The fellow is expected to prepare and present a minimum of two grand rounds yearly.
-In addition, he/she will assist residents in their preparation of grand rounds on head and neck topics.
-Grand rounds are held at the Royal Victoria Hospital, JSL Browne Amphitheatre from September to December and at the Jewish General Hospital in the JGH Block Amphitheatre from January to June.
+Grand Rounds: The fellow is expected to prepare and present a minimum of two grand rounds yearly.
+In addition, he/she will assist residents in their preparation of grand rounds on Head and Neck topics.

-- Tumor Clinics: Head and neck oncology clinics are held on Mondays and Thursday mornings at the Jewish General Hospital, on Tuesday at the Montreal General Hospital, and Thursday afternoons at the Royal Victoria Hospital.
-All these clinics are multi-disciplinary in nature and provide ample opportunities for collaboration and interaction with colleagues and allied health personnel in other specialty areas.
+Tumor Clinics: Head and neck oncology clinics are multi-disciplinary in nature and provide ample opportunities for collaboration and interaction with colleagues and allied health personnel in other specialty areas.
 The fellow is expected to be present at the head and neck tumor clinics and to participate in seeing patients and in teaching residents during those clinics.

-- Operating Room: The fellow is expected to be present and to participate in as many head and neck cases as possible.
+Operating Room: The fellow is expected to be present and to participate in as many head and neck cases as possible.
 For cases appropriate at a resident level, the fellow will assume more of a teaching and supervisory role while in complex and revision cases, the fellow will be more directly involved.
 Teaching during surgery includes guidance and instruction as to soft tissue handling, appropriate dissection techniques around vascular and neural structures, instruction of appropriate reconstruction, all in the context of head and neck oncology.
-Head and neck cases are generally performed on Tuesday and Wednesday at the Royal Victoria Hospital and occasionally there is skull base surgery on Thursday at the Royal Victoria Hospital.
-Head and neck surgery at the Jewish General Hospital takes place every Wednesday, Thursday and Friday all day.
 The fellows will be completely supervised by attending staff in the operating room.

-- Surgical Exposure: The Head and Neck and Microvascular Reconstruction fellow will be exposed to the full array of head and neck procedures, including: aerodigestive tract surgery, head and neck endocrine surgery, salivary gland surgery, laser surgery of the upper airway, complex head and neck reconstructions, microvascular reconstruction and free flaps.
+Surgical Exposure: The Head and Neck and Microvascular Reconstruction fellow will be exposed to the full array of head and neck procedures, including: aerodigestive tract surgery, head and neck endocrine surgery, salivary gland surgery, laser surgery of the upper airway, complex head and neck reconstructions, microvascular reconstruction and free flaps, transoral robotic surgery (TORS).